Platforms, technical facilities, infrastructure, and services

 - Biotechnology Facility that enables the cultivation of microorganisms and the production, purification, and characterization of biomolecules and proteins.

-- Rheology and Physical Measurement Station which enables the intrinsic rheological and mechanical properties of materials to be linked to their technological performance.
+- Rheology and Physical Measurements Module which makes it possible to link the intrinsic rheological and mechanical properties of materials to their technological performance.

-- A laboratory specializing in animal feed for tropical countries that conducts research on feed resources and provides a service accessible to animal producers to help them understand the nutritional value of their raw materials.
+- Laboratory specializing in animal feed for tropical countries that conducts research on feed resources and provides an accessible service to animal production stakeholders to help them understand the nutritional value of their raw materials.

 - Durability and Wood Protection to conduct durability tests and evaluate the effectiveness of various protection systems for wood and wood-based materials.

-- Extraction and biochemical analysis which allows for the characterization of the constituent molecules of natural rubber, as well as the macromolecules and extractables present in plant biomass.
+- Extraction and Biochemical Analyses which characterizes the constituent molecules of natural rubber, as well as the macromolecules and extractables present in plant biomass.

 - Machining Center is equipped with all the necessary and appropriate equipment for the various stages of machining and processing the selected tropical and temperate woods.